meeq/meeq.github.io/resume.md

 * Implemented a flexible front-end framework for A/B testing, UI experiments, and feature flags.
 * [Developed a Passport.js authentication plugin for "Sign in with Apple ID".](https://github.com/mix/passport-apple-id)
 * Prototyped a desktop-based browser-centric exploration app using TypeScript and Electron.
+* Led a small team using Agile software development methodology.

 **Apple TV** *Cupertino, CA*<br />
 Software Engineer (2016–2017)